 Giovanni de Micheli

-Giovanni De Micheli is Professor and Director of the Institute of Electrical Engineering at EPFL Lausanne, Switzerland.
-He is program leader of the Nano-Tera.ch program.
-Previously, he was Professor of Electrical Engineering at Stanford University.
+Giovanni De Micheli is Professor and Director of the Integrated Systems Laboratory at EPFL Lausanne, Switzerland.
 He is a Fellow of ACM and IEEE, member of the Academia Europaea and Foreign Honorary Member of the American Academy of Arts and Sciences.
+Prof. De Micheli is the recipient of the 2016 IEEE/CS Harry Goode award for seminal contributions to design and design tools of Networks on Chips, and the 2016 EDAA Lifetime Achievement Award, among other honors.